-PhD Student in Government and Social Policy, and Fellow in Multidisciplinary Program in Inequality and Social Policy, Harvard University
+PhD Candidate in Government and Social Policy, and Fellow in Multidisciplinary Program in Inequality and Social Policy, Harvard University

 Expertise & Civic Involvements

 Hertel-Fernandez’s research currently focuses on the Democratic Party and the politics of federal tax policy; the sustainability of social insurance programs, with an emphasis on unemployment insurance and Social Security; and mobilization of business interests in state politics.
 Hertel-Fernandez is a member of the Roosevelt Institute Pipeline’s Boston Chapter, and is a former Board Member of the National New Deal Preservation Association.

 Why U.S. Conservatives Shape Legislation across the Fifty States Much More Effectively than LiberalsCo-Authored with Theda Skocpol, SSN Key Findings, April 2015

 Co-Authored with Alix Gould-Werth, SSN Basic Facts, February 2014

 Co-Authored with Vanessa Williamson, SSN Basic Facts, November 2012

 "Funding the State Policy Battleground: The Role of Foundations and Firms," Duke University Symposium on Philanthropy, Politics, and Democracy, January, 2015.
 Investigates interactions between funders, policy advocates, and political entrepreneurs on the left and the right to explore how the two major parties coordinate policy action at the state level.